-Due to the type of leukemia Matt was battling, doctors knew his only chance for a cure would be a blood stem cell transplant.
+Due to the genetic mutation of the leukemia Matt was battling, doctors knew his only chance for a cure would be a marrow transplant.
 As Matt began a chemo regimen to prepare for his eventual transplant, his brother, sister and cousins were tested to see if they were a match.
 Unfortunately, like 70% of patients, nobody in Matt’s family was a fully matched donor for him.

 Finding a cure

-The family began hosting Be The Match Registry® recruitment drives to try and find Matt a matching blood stem cell donor.
+The family began hosting Be The Match Registry® recruitment drives to try and find Matt a matching marrow donor.
 Matt’s donor was soon found and in the summer of 2016, Matt received his life-saving transplant.